Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

       * _Advantage of this method:_ Fast routing not depending on map data.
       * _Disadvantage:_ From time to time unexpected tracks longer than necessary.
-There are many reasons for this behavior (e.g. incorrect map data used for creating the routing database, location of mouse pointer not precise enough).
+There are many reasons for this behaviour (e.g. incorrect map data used for creating the routing database, location of mouse pointer not precise enough).

   * _Method 3:_ Routing with vector map data:

     Select this method by clicking on the toolbar icon `V` or by pressing `CTRL-V` (easier!).

     This method can be used only with a vector map.
-A routing databse as described in method 2 is not required.
+A routing database as described in method 2 is not required.
     As soon as 2 consecutive trackpoints can be connected by a polyline (a sequence of straight line segments) contained in the map this polyline is used as part of the new track connecting the waypoints considered.
 If such a polyline is not found in the map then a straight line